nezeadi/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ##Task 2 - a function to insert an element at the begining of a linked list.

-##Task 3 - a function to insert an element at the end of a linked list.
+##Task 3 - a function to insert an element at the end of a linked list

+##Task 4 - a function to free a linked list.